mhtjsh/Basic_Bioinformatics/Season_4.md

 ## 🧬 Season 4 - Colouring the Building an Final touch-ups
-Now the Series finale is this particular season which leads to end of this particualar git repo and in turn ends your intial journey of understanding very major Bioinformatics algorithms as well.
+Now the Series finale is this particular season which leads to end of this particualar git repo and in turn ends your initial journey of understanding very major Bioinformatics algorithms as well.

 ### 🐍 Ep 1 GreedyMotifSearch with Pseudocounts
 🧠 What is GreedyMotifSearchWithPseudocounts?